Mathematics

 MA 171H: Calculus I (Honor)

-Credits 4A study of limits, continuity, derivatives, differentials, chain rule, implicit differentiation, applications of the derivative, antidifferentiation, definite integrals, fundamental theorem of calculus, exponential and logarithmic functions.
+This course is a study of limits, continuity, derivatives, differentials, chain rules, implicit differentiation, applications of the derivative, antidifferentiation, definite integrals, fundamental theorem of calculus, exponential and logarithmic functions.
 This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.

 MA 172: Calculus II